OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/low_level_app.md

 > **Note**: for a fully working project with this example, see the [`examples/complex`](https://github.com/zeppelinos/zos-lib/tree/master/examples/complex) folder of the `zos-lib` repository.

 Most real-world applications require more than a single smart contract.
-In this guide we will explore how to build an upgradeable app with multiple smart contracts and how to use the ZeppelinOS on-chain standard library.
+In this guide we will explore how to build an upgradeable app with multiple smart contracts and how to use the ZeppelinOS EVM package.

 ### Getting started